BlockchainDev727/cred/README.md

 This has been tested on OpenBSD 5.8.

-You will need to add a few packages to your system. `pkg_add db cmake gcc gcc-libs g++ gtest`.
+You will need to add a few packages to your system. `pkg_add db cmake gcc gcc-libs g++ miniupnpc gtest`.

 The doxygen and graphviz packages are optional and require the xbase set.